jorgearango/llmapper/README.md

 - [curl](https://curl.se)
 - [graphviz](https://graphviz.org)

-Except where noted, llm calls from the script use GPT-4.
+Except where noted, llm uses GPT-4 in this script.
 If you don't have access to the paid version of OpenAI's API, replace the model (-m) option on the llm calls.

 ## Usage